yishuiliunian/TimeUI/Pods/JBChartView/README.md

 		return ...; // number of bars in chart
 	}

-Secondly, you nee to inform the delegate the height of each bar (automatically normalized across the entire chart):
+Secondly, you need to inform the delegate the height of each bar (automatically normalized across the entire chart):

-    - (NSInteger)barChartView:(JBBarChartView *)barChartView heightForBarViewAtAtIndex:(NSInteger)index
+    - (CGFloat)barChartView:(JBBarChartView *)barChartView heightForBarViewAtAtIndex:(NSInteger)index
     {
 		return ...; // height of bar at index
 	}

 #### JBLineChartView

-Similiarily, to initialze a JBLineChartView, you only need a few lines of code:
+Similiarily, to initialize a JBLineChartView, you only need a few lines of code:

 	JBLineChartView *lineChartView = [[JBLineChartView alloc] init];
     lineChartView.delegate = self;